All Souls Church, Langham Place: Present day

 All Souls celebrates four services each Sunday, with an early morning Holy Communion service at 8:00 am, followed by two other services at 9:30 am and 11:30 am and an evening service at 5:30 pm.
 There is also a midweek service on Thursdays during term time at 1:05 pm.

 Sermons from Sunday services are uploaded for free streaming and download by the following Monday afternoon.
 The archive now contains over 3,000 sermons.

 The church stands in the conservative evangelical tradition of the Church of England.
-As it rejects the ordination/leadership of women, it receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).
+As it rejects the ordination/leadership of women, it receives alternative episcopal oversight from the Bishop of Ebbsfleet (currently Rob Munro).

 Clergy

 The current rector is the Revd Charlie Skrine who was installed on 28 April 2021.
-Other clergy staff include Rico Tice, who has developed the Christianity Explored course (an introduction to Christian beliefs based on the Gospel of Mark and influenced by the conservative evangelical tradition), Jonny Dyer, Steve Nichols and Luke Ijaz.
-As a reflection of the huge diversity of the church's congregation (over 60 nationalities represented amongst the c.
-2,500 present on Sundays), the staff team has gradually become more international (Kenya, the United States, Canada, South Africa, New Zealand, Sweden, Germany, Hungary, Korea and Ireland amongst others).

 One of the church's most notable clerics was John Stott CBE, who was associated with All Souls for his entire ministry and virtually all his life.
 The author of more than fifty Christian books, Stott was regarded as an important theologian and leader of the evangelical movement during the 20th century.
 Stott was a curate at All Souls 1945–1950 and rector 1950–1975.
 He resigned as rector in 1975 to pursue his wider ministry, but maintained his involvement with the church and was given the title of Rector Emeritus, which he held until his death in 2011.
 Stott's obituary in Christianity Today described him as "An architect of 20th-century evangelicalism [who] shaped the faith of a generation."

 The Revd Richard Bewes was rector from 1983 until his retirement in 2004.
 He was awarded an OBE for services to the Church of England.
 The Revd Hugh Palmer was rector from 2005 until his retirement in 2020.
 From July 2012 he was also a chaplain to the Queen.

+Other notable former clergy include Rico Tice, who developed the Christianity Explored course; an introduction to Christian beliefs based on the Gospel of Mark and influenced by the conservative evangelical tradition.